 Multi (On Sony), Evaluative (On Canon) OR Matrix (On Nikon)

 Different names for different manufacturers.
 They are all generally the same thing.
-The standard metering mode on most cameras.
+This is the standard metering mode on most cameras.
 Usually it is the default mode unless you change it.

-It works by analyzing the entire frame and splitting it into highlight, mid-tone, and shadow zones.
+It works by analyzing the entire frame and splitting it into highlights, mid-tones, and shadow zones.

-It compares the data from these “zones” with your focus point and offers its best exposure!
+It compares the data from these “zones” and offers you its best guess on an exposure.

-This technology keeps improving!
-Most photographers rely on evaluative (or matrix) mode.
-It’s great for all types of genres and lighting situations.
+This technology is not perfect.
+But it keeps improving.
+Most photographers rely on this multi-segment mode.
+It’s great and works for most genres and lighting situations.

 Sometimes the light can get tricky!